 Program participants will receive the President's Leadership Scholarship, \$2000 per academic year (\$1,000 per fall and spring semester), for a maximum of four years.
-This scholarship program is currently underwritten by the El Pomar Foundation, Colorado Springs, CO.
+This scholarship program is currently underwritten by the El Pomar Foundation of Colorado Springs and by other organizations in the community.
 Recipients must remain in good academic standing within the program in order to renew the scholarship.
 Program participants must maintain a minimum grade point average of 3.0 within the minor in order to remain in good academic standing.
-Program participants are expected to be involved in extracurricular activities on campus and in the community, and must adhere to the PLP Standards and Expectations
+Program participants are expected to be involved in extra-curricular activities on campus and in the community, and must adhere to the PLP Standards and Expectations.